Brian Graham (baseball): Major league executive

 Graham was signed to the Pirates on December 3, 2001 and eventually rose to be the senior director for player development.
 In that position, he coordinated instruction and oversaw the signing of free agents, staffing, budgets, player movement, affiliate relationships and the Latin American field operations.
 In addition, he installed and implemented a system of individual player plans which provided instruction and resources to insure the individual development of every Pirate player.
-Under Graham, the Pirates minor league teams finished with a combined winning percentage above .500 in four of his five seasons.
 In 2002, the Pirates were honored as the Topps' Baseball “Organization of the Year.”

-On September 7, 2007, he was appointed interim General Manager of the Pirates after the dismissal of Dave Littlefield.
+On September 7, 2007, he was appointed interim general manager of the Pirates after the dismissal of Dave Littlefield.
 On October 5, 2007, he was fired along with manager Jim Tracy, scouting director Ed Creech, and director of baseball operations Jon Mercurio.

-Graham was named the special assignment coach for the minor leagues for the Baltimore Orioles on October 30, 2007.
-Graham was named Director of Player Development for the Baltimore Orioles in 2013.
+Graham was named special assignment coach for the minor leagues for the Baltimore Orioles on October 30, 2007.
+Graham was named director of player development for the Baltimore Orioles in 2013.
+His 2012 and 2013 seasons as an Orioles executive were portrayed in a 2021 memoir called Clubbie from the Aberdeen IronBirds' clubhouse attendant, Greg Larson.

 In early October 2018, Graham was named as the Interim General Manager in the wake of the firings of Dan Duquette and Buck Showalter.
-On November 30, permanent General Manager Mike Elias informed Graham that he would not be retained for the 2019 season.